 When does summer start and end?

-The season we have all been waiting for announces itself on June 1st and is here to stay until August 31st; giving us plenty of time to reap the rewards of our preparation work from the previous months.
-The crops we planted in spring are slowly getting ready to be harvested throughout this sun-filled season, reminding us of why we started a garden in the first place.
+The season we have all been waiting for starts on June 1st and is here to stay until August 31st; giving us gardeners plenty of time to reap the rewards of our preparation work from the previous months!
+The crops planted in spring are getting closer to being ready for harvest, reminding us of why we started a garden in the first place.

-It’s the perfect time to experiment with new recipes and to prepare some delicious summer meals.
-There is nothing quite like the taste of homegrown herbs, veggies and soft fruits.
+Now is the perfect time to experiment with new recipes and to prepare some delicious summer meals.
+After all, there is nothing quite like the taste of homegrown herbs, veggies, and delicious fruits.

 Give your flowers a second life

-The end of the summer season marks an ideal time to prune your rose bushes and perennials and to remove any deadheads, as this enables you to enjoy a thriving second flush at the end of the season.
+The end of the summer season marks an ideal time to prune your rose bushes and perennials and to give your garden a quick tidy.
+Remove any deadheads, as this enables you to enjoy a thriving season at the end of the summer.